 As of August 2015, an approximate of 200 million people use ad blockers on their devices and counting.

 Customers have become more inclined not only on brands that are visually appealing but brands that have worthwhile content.
 Due to this, many companies are now investing in content marketing.
 Companies have realized that any extravagant marketing automation software or PR campaign won’t be of any use if customers are not engaged and reached.
 It may be difficult to generate high-quality content, but rest assured that this will be worth it in the long run.

-In a study by Neil Patel, a top influencer and entrepreneur, stated that there is at least 7.8 times more traffic in websites that provides quality content than others that don’t.
+One study stated that there is at least 7.8 times more traffic in websites that provide quality content than others that don’t.

 This means that customers like to be more aware of the products or services that are available and this became a game changer to marketers.
 Content marketing has been helping businesses succeed as customers continue to rely on their information.